kaushal378/ConnectedCities/README.md

 ## Input Specification

 Input will have a file in which each line will have two cities' name separated by comma.
 Number of lines can be variable.
-One line of input will have two cities these two city pairs are cconnected.
+One line of input will have two cities and these two city pairs are connected.

 ## Output Specification